aurimasb1337/SwapModal/README.md

   - `npm test`
   - This command runs the test runner and executes all the tests.

+1. Install MetaMask extension:
+   - Install the MetaMask extension for your preferred browser.
+   - Set up a MetaMask account and configure it to connect to the appropriate network (e.g., Ethereum Mainnet or Testnet).
+2. Connect to the application:
+   - Open the Swap Modal application in your browser.
+   - Ensure that MetaMask is enabled and connected to the correct network.
+3. Swap Matic tokens:
+   - Enter the desired amount of Matic tokens you want to swap in the input field and you have them in your balance.
+   - Select the target ERC20 token you want to receive from the dropdown menu.
+   - Click on the "Swap" button to initiate the swap transaction.
+   - Follow the prompts from MetaMask to confirm the transaction.
+4. View the result:
+   - Once the transaction is confirmed, the swap will be executed.
+   - You will receive the target ERC20 tokens in your MetaMask wallet.

 ## Technologies Used

 - React
 - MetaMask
 - ethers.js
+- Tailwind
+- TypeScript

 ## Contributing